makerfactoryio/docs/docs/development-boards/esp32/esp32_module.md

 ## Using the component

-It's necessary taht the switches of *SW210* are on and the switch on the power supply is on.
-That is necessary in order to establish the communication between the onboard USB programmer (component **USB PROGRAMMING**) and the esp32 module.
+It's necessary that all switches of *SW210* are on and the switch at component *POWER SUPPLY* is on.
+This is necessary in order to establish the communication between the onboard USB programmer (component *USB PROGRAMMING*) and the esp32 module.

 ## Sample project

-You find examples for each component in the component pages.
+Examples of each component can be found on the component pages.

 ## Datasheet